MANAGEMENT DISCUSSION & ANALYSIS

 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS OR TRIBUNALS

-COMPLIANCE WITH SECRETARIAL STANDARDS
+COMPLIANCE OF SECRETARIAL STANDARDS

-a) Particulars of the four Board Meetings held during the financial year under review.
+(a) Particulars of the four Board Meetings held during the Financial Year under review.

-c) The manner in which formal annual evaluation has been made by the Board of its ownperformance and that of its Committees and individual Directors.
+(c) The manner in which formal annual evaluation of the performance of the Board ofDirectors of its Committees and of individual Directors has been made.

-d) The details with respect to Composition of Audit Committee and establishment ofVigil Mechanism.
+(d) The details with respect to Composition of Audit Committee and establishment ofVigil Mechanism.

-e) Details regarding Risk Management
+(e) Details regarding Risk Management.

-DIRECTORS RESPONSIBILITY STATEMENT
+DIRECTORS' RESPONSIBILITY STATEMENT